Insurance Product

-Please read this insurance document carefully to make sure it meets your needs
+Please read this document carefully to make sure it meets your needs

 "Accident" and “accidental” means any direct physical loss caused by one event or series of